edit: Update through 2.3...

 A tier (extremely useful):

 Careful Synthesis I/II (WVR15/50)- Both of these progress-gain skills are essential for their 100% success rate, which allows you to plan for progress completion without worrying about bad luck or reserve CP.
 You should definitely have at least CS.

 Comfort Zone (ALC50, 66CP)- 66CP cost, 80CP return (over 10 turns), 14CP net.
 The extra CP is obviously useful, but CZ also serves an important purpose in putting some space in your CP bar (in the early part of a synth) so that you can take advantage of any TotT procs.

-Ingenuity I/II (BSM15/50, 24/32CP)- These skills are primarily for increasing the progress and quality gains on */** recipes (by lowering them to LV50/47), and they work very well for that.
-Never use them on a recipe below your level, as (for a LV50) they will RAISE the recipe to LV50/47.
+Ingenuity I/II (BSM15/50, 24/32CP)- These skills are primarily for increasing the progress and quality gains on */**/*** recipes (by "slightly lowering" or "lowering" the recipe level, respectively), and they work very well for that.

 Manipulation (GSM15, 88CP)- Restores 10 durability per turn for 3 turns; this is calculated AFTER durability actions, so if you use this at 10 durability and perform a durability consuming action next, you will botch the synth (because you hit 0 before you get 10 back).This is the second-most CP efficient durability restorer (behind Master's Mend II) and unlike MMII, is feasible for 40 durability recipes.
 It's also very useful in planning ahead; at 30/40 durability, you can use Manipulation -> SHII and use all five turns of SHII, which you cannot do with the lump sum durability restorers.